 How To Tell Lettuce Has Spoiled?

 When checking for the quality of your lettuce, be aware that the outer leaves are usually damaged, discolored, or dirty.
 You’ll want to peel back the leaves and check the inner layers to determine if your batch of lettuce has gone bad.

 You may find that the leaves of your lettuce brown around the edges.
 This is completely normal as the lettuce ages.
-These parts can simply be cut off and the rest of the unaffected leaves can be consumed.
+These parts can simply be cut off, and the rest of the unaffected leaves can be consumed.

 Another sign to look out for is slimy or mushy leaves.
 If only the outer leaves are like this, you can toss them out and use the rest.
-However, if all the leaves are mushy, discard it all.
+However, if all the leaves are mushy, discard them all.